 30. On an annual basis in the month of June, PJM will solicit the LSE that serves the entire load of a modeled municipal electric system, electric cooperative, or EDC wholesale area in the Capacity Exchange system to report and confirm Non-Retail BTMG unit data for a wholesale area for the Delivery Year in the Capacity Exchange system.
-The LSE account that was assigned the entire Obligation Peak Load value on June 1 of the Delivery Year for a modeled wholesale area in Capacity Exchange is responsible for the reporting requirements of NRBTMG for such Delivery Year.complete and submit a Non-Retail BTMG reporting template for the LSE account that is serving the entire load for a modeled wholesale area and provide the requested data on Non-Retail BTMG units with nameplate capacity that are greater than or equal to 0.1 MW and are located in such modeled wholesale area in the Zone or if there are multiple LSEs that serve load in a modeled EDC wholesale area in the Zone or if there are multiple LSEs that serve load in the Rest of the Zone (i.e., Zone minus modeled wholesale areas in the Capacity

-Exchange system), PJM will solicit the EDC for the modeled EDC wholesale area or for the Rest of the Zone to report and confirm Non-Retail BTMG unit data complete and submit a Non-Retail BTMG reporting template applicable to the modeled EDC wholesale area or the Rest of the Zone.
+The LSE account that was assigned the entire Obligation Peak Load value on June 1 of the Delivery Year for a modeled wholesale area in Capacity Exchange is responsible for the reporting requirements of NRBTMG for such Delivery Year.
+Non-Retail BTMG units with nameplate capacity that are greater than or equal to 0.1 MW and are located in such modeled wholesale area shall be reported.
+If there are multiple LSEs that serve load in a modeled EDC wholesale area in the Zone or if there are multiple LSEs that serve load in the Rest of the Zone (i.e., Zone minus modeled wholesale area or for the Rest of the Zone to report and confirm Non-Retail BTMG unit data applicable to the modeled EDC wholesale area or the Rest of the Zone.

-31. Each solicited LSE and EDC shall respond to PJM's request by the stated deadline of the request and report and confirm Non-Retail BTMG unit data for a wholesale area in the Capacity Exchange system submit a completed Non-Retail BTMG reporting template by LSE account or EDC account and provide all requested data in the template Capacity Exchange system to the extent the LSE or EDC holds or after best efforts can obtain the requested data.
-If an LSE or EDC demonstrates to PJM that a generator agreement prior to 2005 contains confidentiality requirements that prohibit the disclosure of certain data requested in the template, the LSE or EDC shall not be required to provide such data.
+31. Each solicited LSE and EDC shall respond to PJM's request by the stated deadline of the request and report and confirm Non-Retail BTMG unit data for a wholesale area in the Capacity Exchange system and provide all requested data in the Capacity Exchange system to the extent the LSE or EDC holds or after best efforts can obtain the requested data.
+If an LSE or EDC demonstrates to PJM that a generator agreement prior to 2005 contains confidentiality requirements that prohibit the disclosure of certain data requested the LSE or EDC shall not be required to provide such data.
 The stated deadline of PJM's request shall allow the LSE or EDC at least 31 days to respond.
-If there is a LSE or EDC account for which there is no Non-Retail BTMG located in the area for which the LSE or EDC was requested to report, the solicited LSE or EDC shall still report and confirm in the Capacity Exchange system indicate on the Non-Retail BTMG reporting template that there is no Non-Retail BTMG located in that area.
-Until Change Request functionality has been released in the Capacity Exchange system, the responsible LSE/EDC must submit Aa completed Non-Retail BTMG template for the specific missing and/or new Non-Retail BTMG unit(s) to CapacityExchangeSupport@pjm.com to initiate the modeling of the Non-Retail BTMG unit in the Capacity Exchange system.shall be submitted to BTMG@pjm.com.
+If there is a LSE or EDC account for which there is no Non-Retail BTMG located in the area for which the LSE or EDC was requested to report, the solicited LSE or EDC shall still report and confirm in the Capacity Exchange system that there is no Non-Retail BTMG located in that area.
+Until Change Request functionality has been released in the Capacity Exchange system, the responsible LSE/EDC must submit a completed Non-Retail BTMG template for the specific missing and/or new Non-Retail BTMG unit(s) to CapacityExchangeSupport@pjm.com to initiate the modeling of the Non-Retail BTMG unit in the Capacity Exchange system.

-32. The Non-Retail BTMG reporting template shall be posted on the pjm website.to facilitate the modeling a missing or new Non-Retail BTMG in the Capacity Exchange system until Change Request functionality is released in the Capacity Exchange system.
+32. The Non-Retail BTMG reporting template shall be posted on the pjm website to facilitate the modeling a missing or new Non-Retail BTMG in the Capacity Exchange system until Change Request functionality is released in the Capacity Exchange system.

 33. Each unit shall be identified separately on the Non-Retail BTMG reporting template or in the Capacity Exchange system.
-An electric storage resource with nameplate capacity that is greater than or equal to 0.1 MW co- located with another resource type shall be identified separately on the Non-Retail BTMG reporting template or in the Capacity Exchange system.
+An electric storage resource with nameplate capacity that is greater than or equal to 0.1 MW co-located with another resource type shall be identified separately on the Non-Retail BTMG reporting template or in the Capacity Exchange system.